mediachain/mediachain/rfc/mediachain-rfc-2.md

 ## Overview

-This document is concerned with the Mediachain[*] architecture as it grows from a small prototype to a large peer-to-peer network.
+This document is concerned with the Mediachain[1] architecture as it grows from a small prototype to a large peer-to-peer network.
 Specifically, we consider the system architecture and protocol requirements in order to support the system as it organically